-- After completing the mission editing, tap the "" icon on the right side of the page to perform a pre-flight check.
-After confirming that it is normal, you can perform the automatic flight mission.
+- After completing the mission editing, tap the "\(\frac{2}{2}\)" icon on the right side of the page to perform a pre-flight check.
+After confirming that it is normal, you can perform the automatic flight mission. - After tapping the " icon on the lower side of the editing page to save the task, you can view the saved task on the task scene selection page.